NVIDIA/DALI/docs/compilation.rst

 -  ``WERROR`` - treat all build warnings as errors (default: OFF)
 -  ``BUILD_WITH_ASAN`` - build with ASAN support (default: OFF).
 To run issue:
 -  ``BUILD_DALI_NODEPS`` - disables support for third party libraries that are normally expected to be available in the system
--  ``LINK_LIBCUDA`` - enables direct linking with libcuda.so or an appropriate stub instead of dlopen it in the runtime (removes the requirement to have clang-python bindings available to generate the stubs)
+-  ``LINK_DRIVER`` - enables direct linking with driver libraries or an appropriate stub instead of dlopen it in the runtime (removes the requirement to have clang-python bindings available to generate the stubs)

 .. warning::